labinskin/bikesharing/README.md

 ![](https://github.com/labinskin/bikesharing/blob/main/Resources/Number%20of%20Females.png)

 This first chart supports our previous findings that our most likely user is male.
 Additionally, our heaviest subscribers are male; they also use our service every day of the week.
 Female users are moderate subscribers, with use on all of the days, except Sunday and Wednesday being lighter days.
+In total, as the second chart shows, we have 1,530,272 male users in the month of August and 588,431 female users in August.

 ![](https://github.com/labinskin/bikesharing/blob/main/Resources/Top%20Starting%20Locations.png)